 - Relative font sizing.
 This technique ensures that all visitors can easily change the site's default font size in their browser.

 - Link text clearly identifies the destination of each link.
 While this technique benefits everyone, it's essential for blind and visually impaired visitors using special browsers that can extract a list of links from the page to aid navigation.

-- Information conveyed with color is also indicated without color.
-Another technique that improves usability for everyone, this is especially helpful for colorblind visitors, who can have difficulty identifying links that rely on color only.
+- Information conveyed with colour is also indicated without colour.
+Another technique that improves usability for everyone, this is especially helpful for colour-blind visitors, who can have difficulty identifying links that rely on colour only.